-Families shifting from private to public health insurance for children: studyJuly 27th, 2011 in Health
+Families shifting from private to public health insurance for children: studyJuly 27, 2011 in Medicine & Health / Health

 Families are increasingly relying on public health insurance plans to provide coverage for their children, a growing trend that researchers say is tied to job losses, coverage changes to private health insurance plans, and expanded access to public plans, according to new research from the Carsey Institute at the University of New Hampshire.